Conformal Bootstrap Signatures of the Tricritical Ising Universality Class

-The tricritical point is known to be unstable since the system can easily crossover to the ordinary critical point.
-We have shown how it can be studied using conformal bootstrap techniques.
-Such non-perturbative methods using CFTs are even more significant for the tricritical point, as the success with epsilon expansion has been limited.
+In conclusion, we have shown that the tricritical point, which is known to be unstable because the system can easily crossover to the ordinary critical point, can be studied using conformal bootstrap techniques.
+Such non-perturbative CFT methods are even more significant for the tricritical point, as the success with $\epsilon$-expansion has been limited.
 Using the bootstrap constraints coming from only two pure correlators on the CFT data contained in two OPEs, we have seen many signatures of tricritical physics and also obtained the precise value of one critical exponent.
 To get precise values for the other exponents one will have to consider crossing symmetry constraints coming from all correlators, pure and mixed, which would involve CFT data in other OPEs \cite{wp1}.